Please use the Access/Correction Request form to make an information request of the library.

 Collection and Use of Information:

 - The Library will not collect any personal information about individuals without obtaining their consent to do so, subject to the exceptions as contained in MFIPPA.
-Personal information that is collected will be limited to what is necessary for the proper administration of the library and the provision of services and programs.
+Personal information that is collected will be limited to what is necessary for the proper administration of the library, and the provision and promotion of services and programs.

 - Personal information will only be used for the stated purpose for which it was collected or for a consistent purpose.